-PUBLIC INFORMATION REQUIREMENTS LOCAL GOVERNMENTS
+PUBLIC INFORMATION REQUIREMENTS TRIBAL GOVERNMENTS

 This Checklist is designed as a guide for meeting the NIMS Public Information requirements.
 Take the following steps:

-- Establish through procedures, standard operating procedures (SOPs), and executive direction, a Public Information position and respective duties for EOC activation. - Ensure that Public Information follows SEMS procedures and protocols consistent with the jurisdiction. - Public Information duties that expand beyond a single individual may be accomplished through the use of assistance.
-Assistants could be established for such sub-functions as: - 1) Information Gathering - 2) Media Center - 3) Rumor Control - 4) Joint Information Center (JIC) - 5) Print media dissemination - 6) Broadcast media dissemination - Ensure departments include in their plans, procedures, and field response guides, an Information Officer position and essential duties. - □ Establish thresholds for activation of a JIC. - Revise plans and procedures to ensure that a JIC representative is identified with defined scope of authority and procedures. - Coordinate training to include Public Information training with federal agencies, other state agencies, OES headquarters, regions, and operational areas. - Ensure that the agency's Public Information are coordinated but not subsumed by an activated JIC.
+Establish through procedures, standard operating procedures (SOPs), and executive direction, a Public Information position and respective duties for EOC activation.
+Ensure that Public Information follows SEMS procedures and protocols consistent with the jurisdiction.
+Public Information duties that expand beyond a single individual may be accomplished through the use of assistance.
+Assistants could be established for such sub-functions as: o Information Gathering o Media Center o Rumor Control Joint Information Center (JIC) o Print media dissemination Broadcast media dissemination Ensure departments include in their plans, procedures, and field response guides, an Information Officer position and essential duties.
+Establish thresholds for activation of a JIC.
+Revise plans and procedures to ensure that a JIC representative is identified with defined scope of authority and procedures.
+Coordinate training to include Public Information training with federal agencies, other state agencies, OES headquarters, regions, and operational areas.
+Ensure that the agency's Public Information are coordinated but not subsumed by an activated JIC.
+Ensure that the Public Information Officer Position and JIC concept are included in exercises and training.

-- Ensure that the Public Information Officer Position and JIC concept are included in exercises and training. - Ensure Public Information Officer and staff receive training and refreshers appropriate to their position.
+Ensure Public Information Officer and staff receive training and refreshers appropriate to their position.